ljsinclair/featurebase-docs/docs/cloud/cloud-configuration/configuration-home.md

 ---
-title: How do I manage my Cloud organization and users?
+title: Configuration
+layout: default
+parent: Cloud
+has_children: true
+nav_order: 10
+has_toc: false
 ---

+## How do I manage my Cloud organization and users?
+{: .no_toc }

 The **Configuration** page provides access to manage your Cloud organization and cloud users.

+{% include page-toc.md %}

 ## Before you begin